 loop().
 That’s crazy; no one needs such high frequency.
 I added a configurable fetch interval in between which the MCU does “nothing”.

-- Does have Arduino IDE-friendly directory structure and file names.
+- Does not have Arduino IDE-friendly directory structure and file names.

 - Uses SSL server certificate fingerprint for the SSL/TLS handshake.
 That is not desirable as you need to change it in your source code every time the server certificate changes (i.e. every couple of months).
 My code uses the CA root certificate instead that is valid until 2031.